-The College of Liberal Studies Master of Prevention Science is a fast paced accelerated program designed to accommodate working adults.
+The College of Liberal Studies Master of Prevention Science program is designed to accommodate working adults.
 When a student is admitted into the program – he/she is assigned an advisor who creates an individualized graduation plan.
 This plan will help organize and identify the courses necessary for completing the degree.
-Once courses are identified, enrollment is done through the online oZone system.

 This is a degree completion program with 33-credit hours.

 Have a question?
 Contact an Admissions Specialist or CLS advisor.